yagmurkiper/yagmurkiper.github.io/teaching/index.md

 <p class="text-secondary mb-2">Teaching Assistant, Department of Foreign Language Education (2019–2022)</p>

 <p>
-  I assisted with undergraduate courses in linguistics, applied linguistics and language education, including grammar and academic writing.
+  Assisted with undergraduate courses in linguistics, applied linguistics and language education.
 For a complete list of courses and terms, please see my <a href="/assets/CV.pdf" target="_blank">CV</a>.
 </p>

 <h4>TOBB University of Economics and Technology</h4>
 <p class="text-secondary mb-2">Instructor of Record, Department of Foreign Languages (2017–2019)</p>

 <p>
-  I taught grammar and integrated language skills in the Preparatory English Program, preparing students for TOEFL-level instruction.
-I also taught English for Academic Purposes (EAP) courses to undergraduates and developed course materials and assessments.
+  Taught grammar and integrated language skills in the Preparatory English Program and English for Academic Purposes (EAP) courses to undergraduates.
 </p>